ERNT-NADOR CALENDAR

 3- COMPARATIVE SYNOPSIS TABLE OF THE MONTHS OF THE CALENDAR OF THE KNOWN WORLD IN RELATION TO THE GREGORIAN CALENDAR.

-With the 12 months of the year structured, the mage Yondar sought to define the placement of the remaining five days, which in turn would end the Year of the Known World Calendar: The first three days would be celebrated in honor of the "Three Goddesses": The first day was dedicated to the goddess Lyodar, holder of fire, water, and earth.
-This day would always be celebrated on Agack, the fourth day of the last Quanthan.
-The second day was intended for the goddess Alisas, dominator of light, rays, and the heavens.
-This day would always be celebrated on Suruw, the fifth day of the last Quanthan.
-The third day was offered to the goddess Maráhathas, Guardian of the Entharin, the "Black Portal".
-This day would always be celebrated on Naffin, the sixth day of the last Quanthan.
-The fourth day was offered to the god Unöuthareb, "Lord of the Black Abyss" or "God of Death".
-This day would not be celebrated, but its purpose would be directed towards reflections about everything that occurred during the year that was about to end.
+With the 12 months of the year structured, the wizard Yondar sought to define the placement of the five remaining days, which would conclude the Year of the Calendar of the Known World: The first three days would be celebrated in honor of the “Three Goddesses”: The first day was dedicated to the goddess Lyodar, the holder of fire, water, and earth.
+This day would always be celebrated in Agack, the fourth day of the last Quanthan.
+The second day was designated for the goddess Alisas, the ruler of light, lightning, and the skies.
+This day would always be celebrated in Suruw, the fifth day of the last Quanthan.
+The third day was offered to the goddess Maráhathas, Guardian of Entharin, the “Black Portal.”
+This day would always be celebrated in Naffin, the sixth day of the last Quanthan.
+The fourth day was dedicated to the god Unöuthareb, the “Lord of the Black Abyss” or “God of Death.”
+This day would not be celebrated but would serve the purpose of reflecting on everything that occurred during the year that was about to end.
 The day of the god Unöuthareb would always fall on the last day of the Quanthan, called Othocnd.
-The fifth day was the last of the year, however, as stated before, it would not be part of the Quanthan.
-It would be the "Single Day".
-And for this, Yondar had a good reason: it was the day that Thur, the "God of Gods", would be celebrated.
-From the following day, the other year would begin and, according to the rule stipulated by the mage Yondar, it would start again on the 1st day of Burish and in Rist of the Quanthan.
+The fifth day was the last of the year; however, as previously mentioned, it would not be part of the Quanthan.
+It would be the “Unique Day.”
+And, for this, Yondar had a good reason: it was the day when Thur, the “God of Gods,” would be celebrated.
+Starting the following day, the next year would begin, and according to the rule stipulated by the wizard Yondar, it would start again on the 1st of Burish and on Rist of the Quanthan.

 4- COMPARATIVE SYNOPSIS CHART OF QUANTHAN DAYS WITH WEEKDAYS.